ktgc/hello-world/README.md

 # hello-world
 Just a sample repository
 This README doesn't contain anything useful at this point.
 Just playing with the platform here.
+This is my first edit to this file to experience with branches.